 Keep reading to remember all of the movies you used to think were hilarious and vote up the ones that have aged most horribly.

 Revenge of the Nerds is a classic 80s "slobs vs. snobs" movie that leaned into the lesson that you should always be yourself - even if who you are is a complete dweeb.
-The movie is already full of oversexed characters who talk incessantly about their sex lives...or lack thereof.
-But that's to be expected: these are nerds in the 80s, after all.
-It would make perfect sense if, at the end of the film, the nerds slept with many consensual bodacious babes who realized that brains were just as good as brawn, and all that really matters is whether or not you're a good person.
+The movie is already full of oversexed characters who talk incessantly about their hookups - or lack thereof.
+But that's to be expected: these are nerds in the '80s, after all.
+It would make perfect sense if, at the end of the film, the nerds have consensual encounters with girls who realized that brains were just as good as brawn, and all that really matters is whether or not you're a good person.
 Unfortunately, that's not what happens.
 The "revenge" that the nerds claim begins at a college carnival where the frat houses are trying to win points to see which house will reign supreme.
 Louis, the leader of the nerds, steals the Darth Vader costume belonging to the leader of the rival frat and entices his rival's girlfriend into a bounce house.
-They have sex, and then Louis reveals that he's not her boyfriend.
+They do it, and then Louis reveals that he's not her boyfriend.

 The filmmakers depict this as casual college hijinks.
-Betty's body is collateral damage in a pointless war between the frats.
-In the film, Betty is totally fine with being raped by a stranger and used as a pawn in the frats' game.
-In real life, however, this would hopefully land Louis in prison for a very long time.
+Betty is totally fine with being assaulted by a stranger and used as a pawn in the frats' game.
+In real life, however, this would hopefully land Louis behind bars for a very long time.2,4102,250Aged poorly?

-"...breaks my heart...Never in all the more than 40 years after we made it — not one complaint.
+[It] breaks my heart...Never in all the more than 40 years after we made it — not one complaint.
 Every place I’ve gone in the world people say, ‘You were so funny.’
-Asians and Chinese come up to me and say, ‘Mickey you were out of this world.’”
+Asians and Chinese come up to me and say, ‘Mickey you were out of this world.’1,6552,054Aged poorly?